 Zhuang Zhou commonly known as Zhuangzi (莊子; literally “Master Zhuang”) was an influential Chinese philosopher who lived around the 4th century BCE during the Warring States period, a period of great development in Chinese philosophy, the Hundred Schools of Thought.
 He is credited with writing—in part or in whole—a work known by his name, the Zhuangzi, which is one of the foundational texts of Taoism.

 A famous work partly by his hand is also called “Zhuangzi“.
 In the course of the veneration of Zhuang Zhou as a Daoist saint in 742 under Emperor Xuanzong, it also received the honorary title “The True Book of the Southern Blossom Land” (南華眞經 / 南华真经, Nánhuā zhēnjīng, abbreviated 南華經 / 南华经, Nánhuājīng).
 Together with the Daodejing, it is regarded as the main work of Daoism, although a Daoist institution at the time of the Zhuangzi cannot be proven.
 The writing is regarded as one of the most beautiful, interesting, and difficult literary works in Chinese intellectual history

 “The simple goal of Zen is to be here and now.
-It is the only place and time we have to live, to play, eat, laugh, love.
+It is the only place and time we have to live, play, eat, laugh, and love.

 Considered project for my readers

 As indicated at the beginning, if there is a certain general interest, I would be glad to put together a few articles that deal with the topics of Dao and Zen.
 Why the two are often lumped together will become clear as the articles progress.